 • Where the expected result is a selected product that should appear in the My cart folder.

-• The main objective is to integrate Add to cart and my cart folder in the above example.
+• The main objective is integrating Add to cart and my cart folder in the above example.

 3. Interface Testing

-It’s a part of integration functional Testing.
-It offers correctness of the data exchange, the message calls, data transfer, and commands between two integrated tested components.
+It’s a part of integration Functional Testing.
+It offers correctness of the data exchange, the message calls, data transfer, and commands between two integrated, tested components.
 While testing, there shouldn’t be any error problems encountered.
-Interface testing tests the connection between different interfaces integrated.
+Interface testing tests the connection between different integrated interfaces.
 It is the Testing used for an integrated group of modules as a single unit.

 4. System Testing

 System testing is a type of testing software that conducts and integrates the system.
 It evaluates its compliance and specified requirements.
-With the completion of the integrated Testing, the product is later passed to system testing.
+Completing the integrated Testing, the product is later passed to system testing.
 The functional Testing performs by testers plays a role in developing the program.
-It’s essential to verify that the Application meets the technical and functional business needs.
+Verifying that the Application meets the technical and functional business needs is essential.
 For example

 Perform system testing when all the modules develop and pass integration.
 The product adds features like reports, leave Applications, performance trackers, employee details, etc.